 Math and Counting Games

-Voted the 2011 Educational Toy of the Year by the Toy Industry Association, the LeapFrog Leapster Explorer Learning Game System has several games that can help your child learn math, the foundation for a good financial education.
+Previously voted the Educational Toy of the Year by the Toy Industry Association, the LeapFrog Leapster Explorer Learning Game System has several games that can help your child learn math, the foundation for a good financial education.
 This toy is made by one of my favorite companies, LeapFrog.
 I tend to like the traditional LeapFrog games and movies with little Tad, so I’d go for Math Circus.
 The system itself is currently selling for $59.97 on Amazon.

 College Savings Accounts